tlm789/Greedy_And_BranchAndBound_Algorithm_Uni_Assignment/README.md

 # Greedy_And_BranchAndBound_Algorithm_Uni_Assignment
 An Assignment I did in my Computer Science Degree for Algorithm and Data Structures Subject to understand how Branch and Bound and Greedy algorithms work

+To Compile the program:
+From command line enter:
+./a4compile

+to run enter:
+./a4run

 Greedy: